spherik/python_for_brain/README.md

 # python_for_brain
-Various scripts and jupyter notebooks with python code for brain image analysis and visualization
+Various scripts and jupyter notebooks with python code for brain image analysis and visualization.

 ### Dependencies